Emma003/CS61B/proj2d/READme.md

 Data structures and algorithms such as Heap, Trie, K-D Tree and A* search were implemented from scratch in Java to learn object-oriented programming.

-## shortest path and turn-by-turn directions
+## Shortest path and Turn-by-turn directions
 ![path demo](shortestpath.gif)

 ## Autocomplete